nparcollet/cookie/README.md

 - python
 - docker

-Regarding docker, you must ensure that the cookie root directory is added to the file sharing preferences of the docker installation.
-This is because this directory is used as an exchange area between the host system and the docker image.
-It also make it easy to work on your host machine and have changes immediately available in the build environment.
-This can be check in the preferences tab of docker.
-Ensure that there is a path the that lead to the cookie directory, or add this directory yourself.

 # SETUP

 The installation is pretty straight forward.
 First you need to clone this repository using the